“No country can claim to have achieved universal health coverage if it has not adequately met the needs of those with rare diseases.”

 A national coordinated programme of research on rare diseases that includes active participation by patients, carers and patient advocacy groups.

-We are calling for acknowledgement of the common challenges and a commitment to address these challenges.
+We are calling for acknowledgement of the common challenges and a commitment to address these challenges through development of a national plan.
 We want inclusion of patients and clinicians in decision making processes, consideration of a wider definition of patient quality of life, and impact of rare disorders for carers.